Abbas812/atc-Abbas-web-application-deployment/README.md

-Deployment of Web Application in Azure Kubernetes Service (AKS) with Docker, Terraform, and Prometheus
+Deployment of static Web Application of nginx in Azure Kubernetes Service (AKS) with Docker, Terraform, and Prometheus